 Myth 2: Root canals may have serious side effects.
 BUSTED

 Roughly a century ago – in the 1920s, some dentists believed it was better to extract a tooth than perform root canal treatment.
 They believed bacteria may spread or cause infections in other parts of the body.
 Their ideas were based on outdated thinking, and these theories have since long been debunked by modern science.
 As early as the 1950s, dentists started recommending root canal treatments because it made people healthier, and preserved their natural teeth.
-Getting a root canal in the 21st century will not get sick or hurt your teeth.
+Getting a root canal in the 21st century will not get you sick or hurt your teeth.

 If a root canal is done correctly, the tooth should not cause any issues as the dentist removes the infected pulp from the tooth.
 Once removed, there are no bacteria left to cause problems in there.
 A root canal done wrong, could theoretically leave some infection in the tooth and could cause issues at a later point.
 We suspect that this is the root of this myth (pun intended).
-Another potential source of this misconception may be a different problem all together.
-After the procedure the tooth will be restored and some people may have issues with aging restorations down the road.
+Another potential source of this misconception may be a different problem altogether.
+After the procedure, the tooth will be restored, and some people may have issues with aging restorations down the road.
 People may associate this with their root canal, but it may actually be a failed restoration.

 So, if your dentist recommends this procedure don’t be afraid.
 Get it done.
 And should you hear somebody else repeat any of the myths above, share what you learned here today.
-Dentist everywhere will thank you.
+Dentists everywhere will thank you.